ARMmbed/icetea/doc/tc_api.md

             If not defined either here or in command line and hardware duts are used, flashing will be skipped.
             * "cli_ready_trigger", string with prefix "regex:"
             or no prefix.
-If this is defined, IcedTea will wait until a line matching this regex or string appears from the DUT before sending the cli init commands.
+If this is defined, Icetea will wait until a line matching this regex or string appears from the DUT before sending the cli init commands.
             See [Events.md](Events.md) for more details.